pweingardt/KSPMissionController/goals.md

 * RANDOM(MINMAL, MAXIMAL) generates a random double value
 * ADD(fieldName, VALUE) calculates ADD(fieldName, VALUE)
 * TIME(aay bbd cch eem ffs) converts the time into seconds.
-All fields are optional.
+All fields are optional. y = years, d = days, and so on.

 Keep in mind that those are *instructions*.
 You can't combine them like `RANDOM(ADD(fieldValue, 5) ...`.
 This requires a parser and it is not worth it.